ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Before sending the Join Response, the Group Manager MUST verify that the joining node actually owns the associated private key.
 To this end, the Group Manager relies on the proof-of-possession challenge-response defined in {{sec-joining-node-to-GM}}.

 A node may have joined multiple OSCORE groups under different non-synchronized Group Managers.
 Therefore, it can happen that those OSCORE groups have the same Group Identifier (Gid).
 It follows that, upon receiving a Group OSCORE message addressed to one of those groups, the node would have multiple Security Contexts matching with the Gid in the incoming message.
-It is up to the application to decide how to handle such collisions of Group Identifiers, e.g., by trying to process the incoming message using one Security Context at the time until the right one is found.
+It is up to the application to decide how to handle such collisions of Group Identifiers, e.g., by trying to process the incoming message using one Security Context at the time until the right one is found (i.e., the incoming message is successfully decrypted and verified).

 ## Size of Nonces as Proof-of-Possesion Challenge {#ssec-security-considerations-challenges}